WordPress/openverse/documentation/guides/zero-downtime-database-management.md

 the fact that with the database, the exact same database is being used by two different running versions of the application.
-For environment variables, the previously running version of the application will continue to use the environment variable configuration defined in its task definition.
+For environment variables, the previously running version of the application will continue to use the environment variable configuration defined in the previous task definition revision used to run that instance.
 Environment variables are not automatically updated for the running application.
-This means that if a deployment was very carefully orchestrated, we do not necessarily need to worry about backwards incompatible changes, and even in the [worst case described below](#manual-rollbacks-after-removing-an-environment-variable), it is still possible to recover by following an additional step.
+This means that if a deployment was very carefully orchestrated, we do not necessarily need to worry about backwards incompatible changes, and even in the
+[worst case described below](#manual-rollbacks-after-removing-an-environment-variable), it is still possible to recover by following an additional step (re-updating the template before rolling back).

 Generally environment variables require far less care and attention than database management when it comes to maintaining zero-downtime deployments.